 Section 3 of the POCSO Act 2012 includes penetration of any object or body part into any private part or mouth of the child.
 It also includes manipulating any body part of the child or making the child penetrate anyone else’s body or even the body of the offender.

-Section 4 of the POCSO Act 2012 provides punishment for Penetrative Sexual Assault.
-In the case of penetrative sexual assault, an offender gets punished with imprisonment of a term not less than ten years, and that may extend to life imprisonment.
-Such minimum punishment may extend to 20 years, extending to life imprisonment when the child is below the age of 16 years.
+Section 4 of the POCSO Act 2012 details punishment for penetrative sexual assault.
+In the case of penetrative sexual assault, an offender is punished with imprisonment of a term not less than 10 years, and the punishment may extend to life imprisonment.
+Such minimum punishment may extend to 20 years, and extend to life imprisonment when the child is below the age of 16 years.

-Section 5 of the POCSO Act: Penetrative Assault becomes Aggravated Penetrative Sexual Assault.
+Section 5 of the POCSO Act: Aggravated Penetrative Sexual Assault.

 - When the offender or the abuser is any person who is in the authority or position of trust of the victim